neverfap-deluxe/nfd-api/content/summary/_index.md

 It is a reasonable goal which absolutely everyone is capable of.

-It can help to think of addicts like children with learning difficulties.
-There is nothing inherently wrong with you, you just haven't been taught how to think constructively in a way that makes sense to you, for a very long time.
+From the perspective of your porn addiction, it can help to think of your self-destructive behaviours as a learning difficulty.

+Which is to say that there's nothing inherently wrong with you.
+You just haven't been taught how to think and feel in constructive way that makes sense to you, for a very long time.

-Healthy Coping Mechanisms are important because they are sole means through which you will develop control over your mind.
+Well, Healthy Coping Mechanisms are going to be the sole means through which you will learn to develop control over your mind.

+Simply because there are no other sustainable alternative.

+For example, you'd be hard pressed to convince me that binging on junk food to deal with your emotions is ever going to be sustainable, as opposed to something like meditation which doesn't affect your physical health negatively.

-And anything which doesn't doesn't help you with that goal can be considered an Unhealthy Coping Mechanism, whether it be edging, over-rationalising, asking counter-produtive questions etc.
+Furthermore, anything which doesn't help you with this goal of adopting Healthy Coping Mechanisms can be considered an Unhealthy Coping Mechanism, whether it be doubting the process, over-rationalising etc.

 So what does it mean to have developed control over your mind?

-Essentially, it means being able to consciously direct your mind however you like, rather than have your subconscious behaviours and you desires control you.
+{{< hr3 "Essentially, it means being able to consciously direct your mind however you like, rather than have your subconscious behaviours and you desires control you." >}}

-Which really is a key point to understand.
+Which really is key to understanding why you may have been struggling with your porn addiction for so long.

-{{< hr3 "A lot of our Unhealthy Coping Mechanisms are merely learnt behaviours and responses, which can be replaced and relearnt with Healthy Coping Mechanisms instead." >}}
+A lot of our Unhealthy Coping Mechanisms are merely learnt behaviours and responses, which can be replaced and relearnt with Healthy Coping Mechanisms instead.

-Essentially, what control provides you with at the end of the day is balance, and there are three broad categories of Healthy Coping Mechanisms which contribute towards this balance.
+In summary, what having control provides you with at the end of the day is balance, and there are three broad categories of Healthy Coping Mechanisms which contribute towards this balance.

 Awareness, Calmness and Ambition.